redislabs-training/training-geo-public/README.md

-# Training - 'Geolocation-aware applications with Redis'
+# Geolocation-Aware Applications with Redis

 This repository provides some exercises around the Redis Geo datatype.